 Due to the physician shortage, there is a clear need for physician recruitment best practices.
-Competition for physician talent is fierce, with all organizations recruiting.
+Competition for physician talent is fierce.
 Organizations that implement best practices have superior recruitment results including an increase in patient care quality, patient opportunities, and revenue.
 Physician vacancies can also have a significant negative community impact.1

 The growing physician shortage has made it more challenging than ever to hire physicians in a timely manner.
-The shortage is expected to grow to a shortfall between 14,000 to 49,000 primary care physicians and 33,000 to 73,000 for non-primary care physicians by 2030.
-The two biggest contributing factors are the aging population of the nation including physician retirements and greater access to healthcare due to the Affordable Care Act.
-2
+The shortage is expected to be between 21,400 and 55,200 for primary care physicians and between 33,700 and 86,700 for specialists by 2033 according to the most recent report by the AAMC.2 The three biggest contributing factors are:

 Planning for Recruitment

 You’ll need to start with a recruitment plan because your recruitment needs must be looked at in the long term.
-It can take from six months to over a year to place a physician depending on specialty and your location.
+It can take from six months to over a year to recruit a physician depending on specialty and your location, and another 6-12 months for the physician to be licensed, relocate, and ready to start working.
 A strategic long-term physician recruitment plan will eliminate unnecessary delays saving your organization time and money.

 Assess Your Care Needs

 A community health needs assessment (CHNA) is a great place to start your recruitment planning.
 Resources for executing a CHNA can be found online.
-Understanding the needs of your patients, their family, and the community will assist in developing your long-term recruitment plan by understanding current and future care needs.
+Understanding the needs of your patients, their families, and the community will assist in developing your long-term recruitment plan by addressing both current and future care needs.